Program Policies

 Academic Integrity

-Academic integrity is critical to the mission of UW Extended Campus and the Independent Learning program.
-Students are expected to be familiar with University of Wisconsin System’s Student Academic Disciplinary Procedures and to recognize that their work in the course is to be original work that truthfully represents the time and effort applied.
+Academic integrity is critical to the mission of UW Independent Learning.
+Students are expected to be familiar with University of Wisconsin System Student Academic Disciplinary Procedures and to recognize that their work in the course is to be original work that truthfully represents the time and effort applied.
 Violations of this policy are taken seriously and will be handled in a manner that fully represents the extent of the law and that suits the level of violation.

 Accessibility